Extreme Citizen Science Techniques And Tools In the Cloud

 Prototypes of these tools were developed through the ERC-AdG-2015 ECSAnVis project and have been shown to be effective and useful in over twenty case studies in twelve countries in the Global South.

-Our research has demonstrated that any community with low technical literacy can play a part and collect data with smartphones in all the different landscapes of the planet, from rainforest to drylands and croplands.
-Enabling this has the potential of engaging 1 billion people, who are currently excluded from knowledge co-production.
+Our research has thus demonstrated that any community with low technical literacy can play a part and collect data with smartphones in all the different landscapes of the planet, from rainforest to drylands and croplands.
+Enabling this has the potential of engaging 1 billion people, currently excluded from knowledge co-production.

 The ECSTATIC project is taking the next step in scaling up the use of this novel socio-technical approach to develop large-scale community-led social-ecological services.